 An examination of the special issues, populations, and treatment modalities specific to substance abuse counseling.
-Course can be used toward NAADAC certification for Addiction Professional in Training, Prerequisite: PSY 113
+Course can be used toward NAADAC certification for Addiction Professional in Training.
+Prerequisite: PSY 113 protection for staff and clients, and discrimination.
+The American Psychological Association (APA) code of ethics and related codes are covered with an overview of ethical dimensions of practice.
+Prerequisite: PSY 113